mhxbe/react-starter/README.md

 #### Browserslist

 [Browserslist](https://github.com/browserslist/browserslist) shares target browsers versions between different front-end tools.
 Currently it's used in combination with [eslint-plugin-compat](https://github.com/amilajack/eslint-plugin-compat) which will give linting errors/warnings when non-compatible code is written.
+It is configured in [.browserslistrc](.browserslistrc).

-Remember to regularly run the following command.
-This will make sure the definition of "last 2 browsers" stays up to date.
+Remember to regularly run the following command to make sure definitions like "last 2 versions" stay up to date.

 ```bash
 npx browserslist@latest --update-db